varelaerick/Price-Predictor-Bras-lia-Apartments/README.md

 ## Web Scraping

-Scraped over 3000 apartments from all over Brasília from Viva Real website.
-With each apartment, we got the address, the title, the area in m², the number of rooms, number of bathrooms, number of garages, the condo fees, the price, and the amenities items.
+I scraped over 3000 apartments from all over Brasília from Viva Real website.
+With each apartment, we got the Address, the title, the area in m², the number of rooms, the number of bathrooms, the number of garages, the condo fees, the price, and the amenities items.

 ## Feature Engineering

-After scraping, I needed to clean it up so that it was usable for our model.
+After scraping, I needed to clean it up to be usable for our model.
 I made the following changes and created the following features:
 * Dropped the null features
-* Cleaned the address columns and sent parts of the address to de Correio API to get the correct Address and defining the Neighborhood and AR column.
+* Cleaned the address columns and sent parts of the Address to de Correio API to get the correct Address and define the Neighborhood and AR column.
 * Filled all Address null values
 * Filled all the Neighborhood null values
 * Filled all AR null values